-Definition The person's forename or given name at birth Source standards NZ CIQ Name Profile Data type Alphabetic Representational class Free text Field size Max: 50 Representational layout A(50) Value domain Obligation Mandatory when section 2.2.4 Family name (surname) is not supplied.
-Guide for use This data element should only be used for the 'Given name' ('first name').
-The data element for Other given name(s) should be used for second and subsequent names or initials, but not the Family name (surname).
+Definition The person's forename or given name at birth Source standards NZ CIQ Name Profile Data type Alphabetic Alphabetic Representational class Free text Field size Max: 50 Representational layout A(50) Value domain Obligation Mandatory when a given name (first name) is provided along with a Family name (surname) in section 2.2.4.
+Guide for use This data element should only be used for the gGiven nameiven name (first name).
+The data element Other given name(s)Other given name(s) should be used for second and subsequent names or initials, but not the family nameFamily name (surname).
 The text entered can include one or more spaces, an apostrophe, and/or a hyphen (eg, 'Te Manaia', 'Mary-Anne').
 All name elements must be encoded in a form that preserves macrons and diacritics.
-UTF-8 is the minimum acceptable standard eg, Kāhu vs Kahu Given name is required when family name (surname) is not available.
+UTF-8 is the minimum acceptable standard eg, Kāhu vs Kahu.
+If only a given name (first name) is provided, this should be recorded in the data element field for Family name (surname) and the 'Given name' field remains blank.